privateprep/coding-space-website/src/pages/careers.md

         - NYC
         - Brooklyn
       description: Do you love working with kids?
 Do you want to make a change in the education system?
-Whether you are a coding expert or an aspiring coder, we provide training and mentorship to help you become an awesome Coding Teacher.
+Whether you are a coding expert or just starting, we provide training and mentorship to help you become an awesome Coding Teacher.
       type:
         - part-time